 In this part of the book, we will need to work with file paths.
-File paths are nothing more than directions that tell R where to find, or place, data on your computer.
-In my experience, however, some students are a little bit confused about file paths at first.
-So, in this chapter I will briefly introduce what file paths are and how to find the path to a specific file on your computer.
+File paths are nothing more than directions that tell R where to find, or place, data on our computer.
+In our experience, however, some students are a little bit confused about file paths at first.
+So, in this chapter we will briefly introduce what file paths are and how to find the path to a specific file on our computer.

-Let’s say that I want you to go to the store and buy a loaf of bread.
+Let’s say that we want you to go to the store and buy a loaf of bread.

-When I say “go to the store”, this is really a shorthand way of telling you a much more detailed set of directions.
+When we say, “go to the store”, this is really a shorthand way of telling you a much more detailed set of directions.

-For example, let’s say that I have a folder on my desktop called “NTRHD” for “North Texas Regional Health Department.
+For example, let’s say that we have a folder on our desktop called “NTRHD” for “North Texas Regional Health Department.

 And, my_study_data.csv is inside the NTRHD folder.